James Webb Space Telescope: General Observer Program

-For GO Cycle 1 there were 6,000 hours of observation time available to allocate, and 1,173 proposals were submitted requesting a total of 24,500 hours of observation time.
+For Cycle 1, 6,000 hours of observation time were available to allocate, and 1,173 proposals were submitted requesting a total of 24,500 hours.
 Selection of Cycle 1 GO programs was announced on 30 March 2021, with 266 programs approved.
 These included 13 large programs and treasury programs producing data for public access.
 The Cycle 2 GO program was announced on 10 May 2023.
 Webb science observations are nominally scheduled in weekly increments.
 The observation plan for every week is published on Mondays by the Space Telescope Science Institute.
 In Cycle 4 the telescope showed its continued popularity in the astronomy community by garnering 2,377 proposals for 78,000 hours of observing time, nine times more than the available amount.

 Scientific results

 The JWST completed its commissioning and began full scientific operations on 11 July 2022.
 With some exceptions, most experiment data is kept private for one year for the exclusive use of scientists running that particular experiment, and then the raw data is released to the public.